Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/luminaplugins.rst

 :numref:`Figure %s: Spacer <luminapanelplugin7>`

 Adds a blank area to the panel.
+Similar to lines, spacers need to be positioned between plugins in the :numref:`Figure %s: Panel Plugins Menu <luminapanelpluginmenu1>` in order to achieve the desired separation.

 .. _Panel Start Menu: